ashermancinelli/ashermancinelli.github.io/_posts/2021-10-24-Popular-Languages-1965.md

 ### [APL](#content)

+> APL is a mistake, carried through to perfection.
+It is the language of the future for the programming techniques of the past: it creates a new generation of coding bums.
+>
+> Edsger Dijkstra

-APL was originally designed by Ken Iverson in 1957 as a mathematical notation to be used on blackboards[[ref](#ref-hist-apl-computer-history)].
+APL was originally designed by Ken Iverson in 1957 as a mathematical notation to be used on blackboards[[ref](#ref_hist_apl_computer_history)].

 Kev Iverson was hired by IBM in 1960 to further develop the notation, at that point still just a mathematical notation and not a programming language.

 Finally in 1966 the IBM released APL360 written in a bit under 40,000 lines of 360 assembly, called APL after Iverson's famous paper *A Programming Language*.

-It was at this time that some of my colleagues at Pacific Northwest National Laboratory first tried APL on the IBM mainframes, and when Richard Stallman wrote a text editor in APL [[ref](#ref-gnuapl-stallman)].
+It was at this time that some of my colleagues at Pacific Northwest National Laboratory first tried APL on the IBM mainframes, and when Richard Stallman wrote a text editor in APL [[ref](#ref_gnuapl_stallman)].

-Just before leaving IBM, in 1979 Iverson gave his famous *ACM Turing Award Lecture* titled *Notation as a tool of Thought* where he builds up algorithm intuition in the reader using the APL language[[ref](#ref-ntot)].
+Just before leaving IBM, in 1979 Iverson gave his famous *ACM Turing Award Lecture* titled *Notation as a tool of Thought* where he builds up algorithm intuition in the reader using the APL language[[ref](#ref_ntot)].

-In 1980, Iverson left IBM for I. P. Sharp Associates where he developed SHARP APL [[ref](#ref-wiki-iverson)].
+In 1980, Iverson left IBM for I. P. Sharp Associates where he developed SHARP APL [[ref](#ref_wiki_iverson)].

-It was just after this in 1981 that Dyalog APL was born, potentially the most popular APL implementation today and a significant force in the APL community[[ref](#ref-hist-dyalog)].
+It was just after this in 1981 that Dyalog APL was born, potentially the most popular APL implementation today and a significant force in the APL community[[ref](#ref_hist_dyalog)].

 Ken Iverson moved on from IPSharp in 1990 to JSoftware to write the J programming language along with Roger Hui, a colleague from I.P.
 SHARP, who sadly passed away earlier this month in October 2021.